Mario: Educational games

-Due to the popularity of the Super Mario series, various educational games starring the character were released and appealed to younger audiences.
+As the popularity of the Super Mario series grows, various educational games starring the character were released and appealed to younger audiences in the 1990s.
 These games had little involvement from Nintendo, with the games releasing for the NES, Super Nintendo Entertainment System (SNES), and personal computers.
 The last of the genres to release was Mario Teaches Typing 2 in 1997, before the production of such games was discontinued.

 Mario is Missing! is one of the only occasions where Mario himself was kidnapped and rescued by another character.
 In the game, Mario and Luigi approach Bowser to stop his plans, but Mario is then captured; Luigi traverses real-world locations to follow after him, solving trivia along the way.
 A similar game was released without the help of Miyamoto, Mario's Time Machine, which starred Mario against Bowser instead.
 Mario's Game Gallery has the player competing in various card and board games against Mario.
 The game was Charles Martinet's first official voice acting role for Mario, one year prior to Super Mario 64.

 For Mario Teaches Typing, the head of Interplay Productions, Brian Fargo, saw the success of the typing game Mavis Beacon Teaches Typing, and knew a character like Mario as the teacher would be appealing.
 Pre-dating Mario's Game Gallery, Martinet did not voice Mario.
 After release, the concept was so successful, it began a negative relationship between Fargo and Les Crane, the creator of Mavis Beacon Teaches Typing.
 Mario Teaches Typing 2 was released in 1997, which Martinet voiced Mario for.
 When they were approved of creating Mario's Game Gallery, another Mario-themed education game was also released that was of poor quality, so Miyamoto met with Fargo and halted production of any further education games using the character.